 I’m going to tell you something that may surprise you.
 After almost four years of living in America, I’m still closer with the friends I had in Jamaica than I am with friends here.
 I talk to my long-distance friends far more often, and they know way more about all the private details of my life.
 Some of them, I had not seen for years before I left the island, but we’ve kept in touch.

 In Jamaica, we say, “Show me your friends, and I’ll tell you who you are”.
 If you know anything about me, what I’m about to say next will not surprise you.
 Most of my friends are overseas, and I don’t mean back in Jamaica.
-Most moved to other areas of America (none are in Atlanta) and the others are as far-flung as Japan and Ireland.
+Most moved to other areas of America and the others are as far-flung as Japan and Ireland.
 Only one moved to Atlanta, and we rarely see each other.

 That said, keeping in touch requires more creativity than connecting with people here.
 Yet, I find that these relationships are more effortless than my newer connections in America.
 How is this?
 As my mother has said of her own long-distance friendships: